Riemannian Anosov extension and applications: Preliminaries

 \subsection{Hyperbolicity}

 Let $\phi_t\colon M\to M$ be a smooth flow on a Riemannian manifold and let $X$ be its generating vector field.
-Recall that an invariant set $\Lambda$ is \textit{$\lambda$-hyperbolic} (where $\lambda>0$) if there exists $C>0$ such that for all $y\in\Lambda$ there is a continuous flow-invariant splitting
+Recall that an invariant set $\Lambda$ is \textit{$\lambda$-hyperbolic} (where $\lambda>0$) if there exist $C>0$ and a continuous flow-invariant splitting